CASE STUDY

 These visits offer a first-hand opportunity to:

-• Observe digital workflows and bed coordination in practice
+- Observe digital workflows, real-time patient and bed management in practice

-• See how real-time alerting and mobile messaging support clinical staff
+- See how smart alarm management and event notifications support clinical staff

-• Discuss with frontline personnel how the system improves logistics, communication and planning
+- Discuss with frontline personnel how the system improves coordination, communication and planning

 Interested in visiting?